 Transportation expenses can add up quickly, especially if you rely on public transportation or own a car.
 Seek out alternatives to minimize these costs.
 Consider carpooling with classmates, using a bike or walking when possible, or taking advantage of discounted student public transportation passes.
 These small changes can save you money on gas, parking fees, and public transportation fares.

 While it's important to have a social life in college, keep entertainment expenses in check.
-Instead of going to expensive concerts or movies, explore free or low-cost options like campus events, local festivals, or community performances.
-Host game nights or movie marathons at home with friends instead of going out.
+Instead of going to expensive concerts or movies, explore free or low‑cost options like campus events, local festivals, or community performances.
+Host game nights or movie marathons at home with friends; a board game collection can provide hours of fun without breaking the bank.
 Look for free or discounted museum days, art exhibitions, or theater productions.
 By being creative and seeking out affordable entertainment, you can still have fun without overspending.

 Impulse purchases can be a major drain on your finances.
 Before buying something, take a moment to consider if it's a necessity or something you truly need.
 Avoid shopping for leisure or as a way to cope with stress or boredom.
 Instead, practice delayed gratification by giving yourself time to think about a purchase before making it.
 Often, you'll find that impulsively desired items lose their appeal after careful consideration.